albertintech/apai/docs/amendments/eoqa/overview.md

 The natural-born citizen requirement compounds the problem.
 It excludes approximately 23 million naturalized Americans from presidential eligibility based on birthplace -- a characteristic that provides no signal about fitness for office and that the excluded citizens cannot change.
 Many of these individuals have served in Congress, the Cabinet, the federal judiciary, and as governors.
 They have passed a civics examination, sworn an oath of allegiance, and chosen American citizenship through affirmative commitment.
 The Constitution trusts them with every responsibility of governance except the one the public might elect them to hold.

+The Constitution also contains almost no disqualification standards for federal office.
+Beyond the Fourteenth Amendment's narrow insurrection clause, a person convicted of bribery, corruption, fraud, sexual assault, or violent crime faces no constitutional barrier to seeking or holding any federal elected office.
+The Framers relied on informal social screening -- personal reputation in small communities where voters knew candidates directly -- to filter candidates of disreputable character.
+That mechanism has broken down entirely in the era of national elections, mass media, and party-dominated candidate selection.

 ## The Amendment's Approach

 The Amendment, hereafter referred to as "the EOQA," replaces the existing qualification framework with a progressive structure that scales requirements proportionally with the power and responsibility of each office.
-It applies two core principles: earned qualifications are superior to inherited status, and qualification standards should reflect the authority an office commands.
+It applies three core principles: earned qualifications are superior to inherited status, qualification standards should reflect the authority an office commands, and eligibility requires maintaining the standard of conduct that public trust demands.

 The EOQA establishes a unified matrix of citizenship duration, residency duration, and public service requirements across three tiers -- House, Senate, and Presidency -- while retaining the original age thresholds.
 It eliminates the natural-born citizen requirement, opening the Presidency to all citizens who meet the earned qualification standards.
-And it addresses a structural gap in presidential succession by ensuring that persons who assume presidential authority through succession meet the same qualification standards imposed on candidates who seek the office through election.
+It addresses a structural gap in presidential succession by ensuring that persons who assume presidential authority through succession meet the same qualification standards imposed on candidates who seek the office through election.
+And it establishes universal disqualification standards identifying specific categories of formally adjudicated conduct that are incompatible with public trust, calibrating consequences to the nature of the conduct through a two-tier framework of permanent and rehabilitative disqualification.

 ## Part-by-Part Summary